Planning advice from the council

 All charges include VAT at 20%

-The council will no longer provide an advisory service in respect of trees that are not subject of a tree preservation order or in a conservation area.
+The council will no longer provide an advisory service in respect of trees.
 General advice on tree matters can be obtained from an arboriculturist.

 - Development of Exception Sites by Housing Associations: this will be for new houses to be constructed on exception sites only, and not for affordable housing schemes as part of larger general-market housing schemes.